Content Warnings

 A: Because a lot of people suffer from PTSD, post-traumatic stress disorder.
 Reading about events that remind them of their trauma can potentially cause them real harm.
 By using these warnings, I give people a chance to decide whether or not this story is for them.

 What makes PTSD different from ‘having gone through some difficult periods in life’ is that PTSD is a disorder.
-It’s not just a few bad memories and unhealthy coping mechanisms.
-(We all have those.)
-Post-traumatic stress disorder impacts your ability to function in an everyday setting.
+It’s not just a few bad memories and unhealthy coping mechanisms, because we all have those.

+Post-traumatic stress disorder is when your trauma response becomes pathological and impacts your ability to function in an everyday setting.
 PTSD flashbacks can send sufferers into deep depression, destructive behaviour, even psychosis.
 I don’t have PTSD myself, but people close to me do, and I know the harm it does to a person.

 Q: But these are spoilers!
 I don’t want my story spoilt before I read it.